-Vitamin B12 Deficiency Among Diabetics
+Vitamin B12 Deficiency Among Diabetic PATIENTS

 - Effective metabolism of protein, carbohydrates, and fat

-- Healthy folate activity and calcium absorption
+- Supports healthy folate activity and calcium absorption

-Symptoms of vitamin B12 deficiency include the following:
+Symptoms of vitamin B12 deficiency

-- sensory perception and reflexes become slow
+- slow sensory perception and reflexes

 - stammering and nervousness

-- difficulty in jerking limbs and walking
+- jerking in limbs and difficulty walking

 - inflammation of the nerves